gomods/athens/docs/content/install/install-on-kubernetes.md

 #### S3 Configuration

-To use S3 storage with, set `storage.type` to `s3` and set `storage.s3.region` and `storage.s3.bucket` to the desired AWS region and
+To use S3 storage with Athens, set `storage.type` to `s3` and set `storage.s3.region` and `storage.s3.bucket` to the desired AWS region and
 S3 bucket name, respectively.
-By default, Athens will attempt to load AWS credentials using the AWS SDK from a the chain of environment variables, shared credentials files, and EC2 instance credentials.
+By default, Athens will attempt to load AWS credentials using the AWS SDK from the chain of environment variables, shared credentials files, and EC2 instance credentials.
 To manually specify AWS credentials, set `storage.s3.access_key_id`, `storage.s3.secret_access_key`, and change `storage.s3.useDefaultConfiguration` to `false`.